-Can USA players still play online poker for real money in 2013?
+Can USA players still play other online poker for real money in 2014?

 Yes, there are still numerous legal online poker sites that accept US players and allow them to play for real money.
+Thanks to recent regulation in Nevada and New Jersey a selection of legal real money online poker sites are now licensed in the US.
 Check out the US poker sites page or the poker rooms listed in our top list above for some of the best.

-Doesn't the UIGEA make it illegal for US players to play online poker?
+Doesn't UIGEA make it illegal for USA players to play online poker?

 No. The short answer is that playing US online poker is legal.
-What the UIGEA does is stop banks and financial institutions in the USA from processing payments for online gambling activities.
+All UIGEA does is stop banks and financial institutions in the USA from processing payments for online gambling activities.
 There are still other payment methods you can use to go around this and the USA poker sites listed above offer these deposit options.
+Moreover, the law is now being superseded in certain states such as Nevada and New Jersey thanks to new online gaming laws.
 The allegations against Full Tilt and PokerStars are that they forced or tricked banks into processing these payments in defiance of the UIGEA.